R-N/akreditasi-wp/wp-content/plugins/iks-menu/readme.txt

 == Screenshots ==

 1. Plugin's admin page
-2. "Data" tab - settings for managing data of your accordion menu
+2. "Data" tab - settings for managing source and data of your accordion menu
 3. "Display" tab - settings for customizing your accordion menu's appearance
 4. "Toggle" tab - for customizing appearance of toggle
 5. "Menu" > "Common" - settings for controlling the behavior of the menu